Fabian strategy: Political opposition

 Fabius's strategy, though a military success and tolerable to wiser minds in the Roman Senate, was unpopular; the Romans had been long accustomed to facing and besting their enemies directly on the field of battle.
 The Fabian strategy was, in part, ruined because of a lack of unity in the command of the Roman army.
 The magister equitum, Marcus Minucius Rufus, a political enemy of Fabius, famously exclaiming:

 Are we come here to see our allies butchered, and their property burned, as a spectacle to be enjoyed?
 And if we are not moved with shame on account of any others, are we not on account of these citizens... which now not the neighboring Samnite wastes with fire, but a Carthaginian foreigner, who has advanced even this far from the remotest limits of the world, through our dilatoriness and inactivity?

 As the memory of the shock of Hannibal's victories grew dimmer, the Roman populace gradually started to question the wisdom of the Fabian strategy, the very thing which had given them time to recover.
 It was especially frustrating to the mass of the people, who were eager to see a quick conclusion to the war.
 Moreover, it was widely believed that if Hannibal continued plundering Italy unopposed, the allies, believing that Rome was incapable of protecting them, might defect to the Carthaginians.

-Since Fabius won no large-scale victories, the Senate removed him from command.
+Since Fabius won no large-scale victories, the Senate removed him from command in 216 BC.
 Their chosen replacement, Gaius Terentius Varro, led the Roman army into a debacle at the Battle of Cannae.
 The Romans, after experiencing this catastrophic defeat and losing countless other battles, had by this point learned their lesson.
 They utilized the strategies that Fabius had taught them, which, they finally realized, were the only feasible means of driving Hannibal from Italy.

 This strategy of attrition earned Fabius the cognomen "Cunctator" (The Delayer).

 Later examples

+During Antony's Atropatene campaign, the Parthians first destroyed the isolated baggage train and siege engines of the invaders.
+As Antony proceeded to lay siege on the Atropatenian capital, they began harassing the besiegers, forcing them to retreat.

+During the Hanzhong Campaign in 219 AD, one year before the fall of ancient China's Han dynasty, the warlord Liu Bei and his strategist Fa Zheng captured strategic locations from the forces of the rival warlord Cao Cao, resulting in the death of one of Cao Cao's top generals, Xiahou Yuan.
+Cao Cao attempted to recapture those locations but Liu Bei's forces refused to engage.